-- Step 0.
-Solve Chan-Vese model and obtain the steady state φ . - Step 1.
-Initialize the level set function φ to the signed distance function. - Step 2.
-Compute c_1 and c_2 for equation (2.7) and the Chan-Vese energy term. - Step 3.
+Step 0.
+Solve Chan-Vese model and obtain the steady state φ .
+Step 1.
+Initialize the level set function φ to the signed distance function.
+Step 2.
+Compute c_1 and c_2 for equation (2.5) and the Chan-Vese energy term.
+Step 3.
 Compute the corner preserving term in a narrow band around the zero level set of φ and set it to be 0 in other places.
-Usually we choose the narrow band as points within 3 or 4 grid size to the zero level set. - Step 4.
-Update φ with equation (2.7). - Step 5.
-Reinitialize the level set function φ to be the signed distance function if $|\nabla \Phi^k|$ exceeds K. Repeat step 2 until convergence.
+Usually we choose the narrow band as points within 3 or 4 grid size to the zero level set.
+Step 4.
+Update φ with equation (2.5).
+Step 5.
+Reinitialize the level set function φ to be the signed distance function if $ \nabla \Phi^k $ exceeds K. Repeat step 2 until convergence.

 4. Numerical Results.
-In this section we show some numerical results for image segmentation with the equation (2.7).
-Although we employ semi-implicit schemes, the time step is still small for accuracy.
-Usually we take the order $dt \sim dx^2$.
-For faster convergence, we do not directly solve equation (2.7) with a random initialization, but we start from the steady state of Chan-Vese method and then solve equation (2.7).
-The time step for equation (2.7) is chosen as $dt = .1dx^2$, while time step for preprocessing with Chan-Vese method is dt = .1dx.
-As for the computational time, the regular Chan-Vese method takes 2 seconds and our methods takes 21 seconds for the building image of size 128×110 using C++.
-For the hyperspectral image of size 100×80 below, the Chan-Vese method takes 4 seconds and our methods takes 35 seconds.
+In this section we show some numerical results for image segmentation with the equation (2.5).
+Although we employ semi-implicit schemes, the spatial discretization of the nonlinear high order equation may impose additional time step restrictions.
+Usually we take $dt \sim dx^2$.
+For faster convergence, we do not directly solve equation (2.5) with a random initialization, but we start from the steady state of Chan-Vese method and then solve equation (2.5).
+The time step for equation (2.5) is chosen as $dt = .1dx^2$, while the time step for preprocessing with Chan-Vese method is dt = .1dx.
+As for the computational time, the regular Chan-Vese method takes 2 seconds and our methods takes 21 seconds for the building image in Figure 4.2 of size 128×110 using C++.
+For the hyperspectral image in Figure 4.3 of size 100×80 below, the Chan-Vese method takes 4 seconds and our methods takes 35 seconds.

-Figure (4.1) shows the segmentation of a simple shape.
+Figure 4.1 shows the segmentation of a simple shape.
 (I) is the originally image.
-(II) shows the segmentation with equation (2.7) and (III) shows the segmentation without corner preserving term.
+(II) shows the segmentation with equation (2.5) and (III) shows the segmentation without corner preserving term.
 Since the noise is strong in this image, the length regularization term has to be chosen large to avoid the local minima and small noisy pieces.
 We can see the corners are much better kept with the corner preserving term.